 For months now, answering “can I travel outside of L.A.?” has meant a series of “yes, but…” sort of responses.
-That’s sort of still the case as we move past the holidays, but the latest advice from the state and county is sending more of a “you really shouldn’t” message.
+That’s sort of still the case as we move through 2021, but the latest advice from the state and county is sending more of a “you really shouldn’t” message.

 So what does that all actually mean right now?

 What’s this about a mandatory travel quarantine when traveling to L.A.?

 For months now, you’ve technically been asked to quarantine when returning to L.A. but the county has now issued more specific and mandatory (but not really enforced) travel protocols.

 What exactly does it mean to quarantine?
 That means remaining at home or wherever you’re temporarily staying and avoiding all contact with other people, including others in your household unless they too are under quarantine (so you’ll have to get your groceries and food delivered, but going for a distanced and masked walk around your neighborhood should still be permissible).
 On the flip side, it’s worth noting that the quarantine doesn’t apply to essential healthcare workers, caregivers, essential travelers who routinely cross the state border or people just passing through L.A. but not staying the night.

 If you’re symptom-free after 10 days (or seven if you get tested), you’re free to leave your home, though you’re still asked to monitor yourself for symptoms for 14 days after your arrival (and this self-monitoring suggestion applies to all travelers).
 If you do start experiencing symptoms or test positive, you’ll need to isolate for 10 days and until you are fever-free for 24 hours.

 So does that mean I can I travel outside of L.A.?